m0-n/Plastic-Bottles-Dataset/README.md

 ## Quick Start (with Model)

-If you don't want to train your model or just want to get started quickly, you can download a model trained on the dataset here: https://github.com/m0-n/Plastic-Bottle-Detection-Models
+If you don't want to train your model or just want to get started quickly, you can download a model trained on the dataset <a href="https://github.com/m0-n/Plastic-Bottle-Detection-Models">here</a>.

 The model graph is available as TensorFlow Protobuf and TensorFlow Lite.